Skip to main content

 What is Robaxin?

-Robaxin is a muscle relaxant that is FDA approved to treat pain and discomfort from musculoskeletal conditions like sprains, back pain, and neck pain.
+Robaxin is a muscle relaxant that is FDA-approved to treat pain and discomfort from musculoskeletal conditions like sprains, back pain, and neck pain.
 It is available as a generic drug called methocarbamol.

 What is Flexeril?

 Flexeril is a brand name for cyclobenzaprine, a commonly prescribed muscle relaxant for muscle pain and other musculoskeletal conditions.
 Cyclobenzaprine is available in immediate-release and extended-release forms.
+Flexeril is no longer available as a brand-name drug in the United States.

 Are Robaxin and Flexeril the same?

-Is Robaxin or Flexeril better? / Which is better: Flexeril or methocarbamol?
+Is Robaxin or Flexeril better?

 Can I use Robaxin or Flexeril while pregnant?